sheldonucr/physics_based_em_assessment_analysis/README.md

 ## The new physics-based EM models
 The site contains the recently developed physics-based predictable EM models for general multi-branch interconnect trees and structures which can consider varying current and temperature stressing for both normal and stream stressing conditions.
 The new physics-based EM models and full-chip assessment techniques can perform model validation for accurate, yet efficient EM sign-off analysis at design stage and EM-aware reliability management at run time for nanometer VLSI chips.

+It consists of three major parts:

-The first new physics-accurate EM model was developed for single wire based on the first-principle based stress evolution physics.
-The work was published in DAC'14.
+The first part is the new physics-accurate EM model was developed for single wire based on the first-principle based stress evolution physics.
+The work was published in DAC'14 and TCAD'16.
 The model can predict the mean time to failure (MTTF) of single wire stressed by constant current dentistry and temperature.

-The second physics-based EM model was an extension of the first EM models (DAC'14) for considering the time-varying current density and temperature.
+The second part is the second physics-based EM model was an extension of the first EM models (DAC'14) for considering the time-varying current density and temperature.
 We call it dynamic EM models.
 The work has been published in ASPDAC'16.

+The third part of the codes is for the compact EM models for multl-branch interconnect wires.
+The detailed descriptions are given in the DAC'15 and corresponding TCAD papers shown below.

 ## Matlab codes for the newly developed physics-based EM models: